thycotic/alm-docs/get-started/integ-active-dir/index.md

 ## Domain Synchronization

-You can control the frequency with which ALM automatically syncs, as well as schedule on-demand syncs.
-However, note that the soonest a job will schedule is the start of the next hour from now.
+You can set the interval that ALM automatically syncs and schedule on-demand syncs.

-* For example, if it is presently 11:16, you cannot schedule a job for 11:30 and have it run in a quarter hour from now.
-Instead, the sync would run at 11:30 the next day.
-* However, if it is presently 11:16, and you schedule a sync for noon, it will run about 45 minutes from now, because noon meets the requirement of no sooner than the start of the next hour from now.
+> Note: ALM checks for synchronization requests at the top of each hour.
+Syncs should be scheduled for the start of the next hour or they will not start until the following day. *Example: If it is 9:30, the soonest a sync can be scheduled is 10:00.
+If a sync were scheduled at 9:30 for 9:45, ALM Would not sync until 9:45 the following day.*

 ## Sync Users